JamesyK/rotten_mangos/README.md

-(In Development)
+Rotten Mangos (In Development)
 =======

-Rotten Mangos - A rotten tomatos like clone for displaying and rating movies made with ruby on rails.
+A rotten tomatos like clone for displaying and rating movies made with ruby on rails.

 Ruby version - 2.1.3p242